 Annual Evaluation & CQI Frequently Asked QuestionsFrequently asked questions for the Annual Outcome-Based Data Report for Evaluation and Continuous Quality Improvement.

-Question: How can I make sure I receive all the notification related to the Annual Outcome-based Data for Evaluation (Outcome Data)?
+How can I make sure I receive all the notifications related to the Annual Outcome-based Data for Evaluation (Outcome Data)?

 Who can upload the Outcome Data?